 Chest pain is a warning sign of a heart attack.
 That means your life may depend on getting the right kind of medical care fast.
 Fortunately, residents of Glendale and the surrounding area have a Chest Pain Center nearby, at Glendale Adventist Medical Center.
-Learn more about the Glendale Adventist Chest Pain Center in this short video.

 What is a Chest Pain Center?